 - Issue date: 2017 Mar 20

-- Impacts of El Niño Southern Oscillation and Indian Ocean Dipole on dengue incidence in Bangladesh.
+- Impact of El Niño Southern Oscillation on infectious disease hospitalization risk in the United States.